Do you feel like your knives are constantly getting dull? Do you sharpen your knives every month or even every week?

 How Many Strokes When Sharpening?

 Many knife sharpening tutorials tell you to do a certain number of strokes on each side when sharpening.
-Really, you shouldn’t be counting strokes.
-The number of needed strokes varies too much depending on the coarseness of the sharpener, hardness of the blade, how hard you are pushing… Instead of counting strokes, you should feel for the burr.
+You shouldn’t be counting strokes.
+The number of needed strokes varies too much depending on the sharpener’s coarseness, the blade’s hardness, and how hard you are pushing… Instead of counting strokes, you should feel for the burr.

 How often do you sharpen your knives?
 How often do you hone and strop?
 Let us know in the comments section below.